-The following is a listing of companies and organizations providing software of interest to congregational librarians.
-CSLA Institutional Members are noted, and their support of CSLA is greatly appreciated.
+The following is a listing of companies and organizations that provide software of interest to congregational librarians.

 Some library automation vendors have special pricing offering substantial savings for congregational libraries, or for libraries with small collections.
 Be sure to inquire, as these prices may not be posted on the company's website